 Do note these accounts can be beaten if you're looking for £150+ to switch or monthly cashback.
 But if you're after a high-tech account, these are our top picks.
 We've also included MSE users' app ratings from our most recent banking apps poll.

-Useful spending notifications, great for budgeting + top for overseas use.
-Starling Bank* gives real-time notifications when you use your debit card, insights into your spending and lets you set up savings goals.
-You also earn a (very) small amount of in-credit interest.
-As an added boon, there are no fees for spending or cash withdrawals abroad, making it a top-pick debit card overseas. | |
+Starling: Useful spending notifications, great for budgeting + top for overseas use.
+Starling Bank gives real-time notifications when you use your debit card, plus spending insights, and lets you set up savings goals.
+You earn 3.25% in-credit interest on up to £5,000 – a decent rate, but it can be beaten.

 |